 For individuals who need help, please visit our resources section where you'll find resources on a wide array of topics, created for you by our experts here at Best Friends.
 There is information about training, health issues, finding a new home for animals, and much more.
 Almost always, for homeless pets in need, the best chance for a good home can be found right within their own community.

 Thank you for taking time to care for animals in need.
-Together, we can bring about a time when there are No More Homeless Pets.
+If we all work together, we can Save Them All.